abdcelikkanat/abdcelikkanat.github.io/_projects/pivem.md

     </div>
 </div>
 <div class="caption">
-Comparisons of the ground truth and learned representations in two-dimensional space for the Synthetic(π) symbol.
+Comparisons of the ground truth and learned representations in two-dimensional space for the Synthetic(π) dataset.
 </div>

 ##### **Code**